-Collected on this page are various resources that can assist you in doing research and navigating copyright.
+Collected on this page are various resources that can assist you in doing research and properly navigating the extensive resources available.

 Develop a search strategy

 AND means both terms must be present (this will narrow your search) OR means either term as well as both terms are present (this will broaden your search) NOT means one term must not be present

 Too many results?
 Narrow by “AND -ING” more terms together or only using subject heading terms.
 You can also narrow by year or language.

 Evidence based practice (EBP) is the conscientious use of current best evidence in making decisions about patient care (Sackett, Straus, Richardson, Rosenberg, & Haynes, 2000).